gregory-ledenev/java-class-extension/doc/aspects.md

 dynamicClassExtension.extension(book, ItemShippable.class).toString();
 ```
 ### Ready to Use Advices
-The Java Class Extension Library offers several ready to use Advices - lambda functions used to handle before, after or around conditions:
+The Java Class Extension Library offers several ready to use Advices — lambda functions used to handle before, after or around conditions:

 #### Aspects.DeepCloneIsolationAroundAdvice
 `DeepCloneIsolationAroundAdvice` introduces an effective isolation layer that creates deep-cloned copies of both the input arguments and the results of operations.
 This mechanism is particularly valuable during module development to prevent the sharing of mutable state, which can lead to unintended side effects and tight coupling between components.

 By using deep cloning, this advice ensures that the operation receives independent copies of the arguments, protecting the original inputs from modification during processing.
 Similarly, it returns isolated copies of the results, preventing clients from inadvertently altering shared state.
 It also makes unmodifiable views of collections and maps, ensuring that the returned data structures cannot be modified, further enforcing immutability and isolation.
 This approach provides a clean slate for each method invocation, enhancing predictability and safety.

+To support cloning, the target class must either:
+* Implement the `Cloneable` interface, and it must provide a public `clone()` method that performs a deep copy of the object.
+* Provide a public copy constructor that creates a new instance with the same state.
+* Be a primitive type like int or Boolean.
+* Be a known collection or an array.
+* Be a class that doesn't support clone, but a cloner function is provided via the `cloner` parameter of the `DeepCloneIsolationAroundAdvice` constructor to support its cloning.

 This strategy is especially beneficial in the context of Modular Monolith architectures, where multiple modules coexist within a single application but should remain loosely coupled. `DeepCloneIsolationAroundAdvice` helps keep modules isolated by avoiding direct sharing of mutable objects, thereby simplifying future efforts to spin off modules into independent services or microservices.